 To: Local Workforce Development Board Executive Directors

-Commission Executive Staff
+Commission Executive Offices

 integrated service area managers

+Adult Education and Literacy Grant Recipients

-From: Laurence M. Jones, Director, Workforce Development Division
+From: Courtney Arbour, Director, Workforce Development Division

-Subject: Storage and Use of Disability-Related and Medical Information
+Subject: Storage and Use of Disability-Related and Medical Information—Update

 PURPOSE:

-To provide Local Workforce Development Boards (Boards) with requirements for the storage and use of disability-related and medical information.
+To provide recipients of Workforce Innovation and Opportunity Act (WIOA) funds with an update on the requirements for the storage and use of disability-related and medical information.

 RESCISSION:

-NoneBACKGROUND:
+WD Letter 17-07

+BACKGROUND:

-The US Department of Labor provides guidance to Boards on implementing the nondiscrimination and equal opportunity provisions of Workforce Innovation and Opportunity Act (WIA) §188 for recipients of WIA Title I financial assistance.
+The US Department of Labor provides guidance to recipients, as defined by 29 CFR §38.4(zz), on implementing the nondiscrimination and equal opportunity provisions of WIOA §188.

+To clarify the use of “recipient,” 29 CFR §38.4(zz) states:

+Recipient means entity to which financial assistance under Title I of WIOA is extended, directly from the Department or through the Governor or another recipient (including any successor, assignee, or transferee of a recipient).
+The term excludes any ultimate beneficiary of the WIOA Title I-financially assisted program or activity.
+In instances in which a Governor operates a program or activity, either directly or through a State agency, using discretionary funds apportioned to the Governor under WIOA Title I (rather than disbursing the funds to another recipient), the Governor is also a recipient.
+In addition, for purposes of this part, one-stop partners, as defined in section 121(b) of WIOA, are treated as “recipients,” and are subject to the nondiscrimination and equal opportunity requirements of this part, to the extent that they participate in the one-stop delivery system.
+“Recipient” includes, but is not limited to:

+(1) State-level agencies that administer, or are financed in whole or in part with, WIOA Title I funds;

+(2) State Workforce Agencies;

+(3) State and Local Workforce Development Boards;

+(4) LWDA grant recipients;

+(5) One-stop operators;

+(6) Service providers, including eligible training providers;

+(7) On-the-Job Training (OJT) employers;

+(8) Job Corps contractors and center operators;

+(9) Job Corps national training contractors;

+(10) Outreach and admissions agencies, including Job Corps contractors that perform these functions;

+(11) Placement agencies, including Job Corps contractors that perform these functions;

+(12) Other National Program recipients.

-Specifically, 29 CFR §37.37(b)(1) sets forth recipient responsibilities for data and information collection and maintenance, stating:
+Specifically, 29 CFR §38.41(b)(1) sets forth recipient responsibilities for collecting and maintaining data and information, stating:

-The system and format in which data and records are kept must be designed to conduct statistical or other quantifiable data analyses and verify the recipient’s compliance with Section 188 of WIA and this part.
+The system and format in which the records and data are kept must be designed to allow the Governor and CRC to conduct statistical or other quantifiable data analyses to verify the recipient’s compliance with Section 188 of WIOA and this part.

-Furthermore, 29 CFR §37.37(b)(2) states:
+Furthermore, 29 CFR §38.41(b)(2) states:

-Such information must include, but are not limited to, records on applicants, registrants, eligible applicants/registrants, participants, terminees, employees, and applicants for employment.
-Each recipient must record the race/ethnicity, sex, age, and where known, disability status, of every applicant, registrant, eligible applicant/registrant, participant, terminee, applicant for employment, and employee.
+Such records must include, but are not limited to, records on applicants, registrants, eligible applicants/registrants, participants, terminees, employees, and applicants for employment.
+Each recipient must record the race/ethnicity, sex, age, and where known, disability status, of every applicant, registrant, participant, terminee, applicant for employment, and employee.

-Such information must be stored in a manner that ensures confidentiality, and must be used only for the purposes of recordkeeping and reporting; determining eligibility, where appropriate, for WIA Title I-financially assisted programs or activities; determining the extent to which the recipient is operating its WIA Title I-financially assisted program or activity in a nondiscriminatory manner; or other use authorized by law.
+Beginning on January 3, 2019, each recipient must also record the limited English proficiency and preferred language of each applicant, registrant, participant, and terminee.
+Such information must be stored in a manner that ensures confidentiality, and must be used only for the purposes of recordkeeping and reporting; determining eligibility, where appropriate, for WIOA Title I-financially assisted programs or activities; determining the extent to which the recipient is operating its WIOA Title I-financially assisted program or activity in a nondiscriminatory manner; or other use authorized by law.